Custom Add-On Api.

 |-- custom_module_2

-• There's no need to update the /package folder every time you create or compile your modules.
-Update it only when a new release of SFDMU is pushed.
+- The /package folder does not need to be updated every time you create or compile your modules, only when a new release of SFDMU is pushed.

-• The essential file for a custom module is index.js (and its TypeScript source, index.ts).
-This file serves as the main entry point of the module and is executed by the SFDMU Plugin when a migration job starts.
+- The essential file for a custom module is index.js (and its TypeScript source, index.ts), which serves as the main entry point and is executed by the SFDMU Plugin when a migration job starts.

 {